P-p-H-d/mlib/README.md

 ##### void name\_init\_new(shared\_t shared)

 Initialize the shared pointer 'shared' to a new object of type 'type'.
-The default constructor of type is used to initialize the objet.
+The default constructor of type is used to initialize the object.
 This function is not thread safe.

 ##### void name\_init\_set(shared\_t shared, const shared\_t src)